 Nano coatings are sealants with better chemistry thus they form stronger bonds at the molecular level and last longer with a durability > 12 months.
 Ceramic coatings are the most difficult to apply but will last the longest and are typically harder and more durable than your paint's clear coat, but they can still be scratched and swirled and if that happens, they must be compounded and polished like a normal clear coat.

-Ceramic coatings can be layered as well, these layering will help to have even layer of coatings and can have a maximum of 3-4 layers, layering beyond this may not make much sense and proved as a waste of money and product, often the layering is used as a marketing gimmick by many brands.
+Ceramic coatings can be layered as well, these layering may help to have even-layer of coating and get more thickness.
+You can have a maximum of 3-4 layers, layering beyond this may not make much sense and proved as a waste of money and product, now there are new generation coatings available in the market which can achieve better thickness even in single layer.
+The the actual point here is that how much thickness you get on the paint?
+More layers may not actually make much sense if it's not a substantial thickness and it may be a drawback of a coating to add more thickness to the payment rather than any advantage, often the layering is used as a marketing gimmick by many brands.

 Types of Glass Coatings